Home » Blog » Could oral exercises improve obstructive sleep apnea in adults?

 The National Sleep Foundation recommends three simple tongue exercises to strengthen the tongue and throat muscles.
 Patients should spend 30 minutes a day exercising their tongue in short bursts.
 By learning and practicing the exercises, they can strengthen their tongue and throat while they’re working, watching television, or even sitting at stoplights.

 Have your patients work these into their daily routines.
 You may want to demonstrate and have them practice with a mirror in the office:

-2. Suck tongue upward so that it lies against the palate.
+Suck the tongue upward so it lies against the palate.

-3. (This is more difficult and may take more direction) Force the back of the tongue downward against the floor of the mouth while touching the tip of the tongue to the bottom front teeth.
+Force the back of the tongue downward against the floor of the mouth while touching the tip of the tongue to the bottom front teeth.
+(This is more difficult and may take more direction.)

 So many think these symptoms are common in kids and adults when tired.
 Join us as we debunk some of these common myths and put the spotlight on Sleep Apnea.
 Discover what constitutes healthy sleep and how we can help ourselves and our kids get the best sleep ever.